 There is a new national initiative called Shelf Help available in all of Norfolk’s public libraries to support young people 13-18 and their friends and families if they are dealing with mental health issues and to raise awareness of common issues, including advice and information about issues like anxiety, stress and OCD, and difficult experiences like bullying, body image and exams.
 Click here for more information.

 Drug and Alcohol Issues

 Are you affected by someone else’s drug and alcohol use?
 This leaflet explains what you can do and how to get help.

 There is help and support available for children, young people and families on tackling drug and alcohol issues.
 Go to the Unity Service for more information how the Matthew Project can help.

 For more information on drugs you can also visit the Talk to Frank website.

 What is a young carer?

-• We know that there are well over 5000 Young Carers in Norfolk but many are hidden because they do not realise they are a young carer.
+- There are over 5000 Young Carers in Norfolk but many are ‘hidden’ because they do not realise they are a young carer.
 This may be because they consider it simply is ‘how life is’, or because of fears of stigma/other people becoming involved in their situation.

 - Being a young carer can have a significant impact on their physical and mental health, educational attainment and their transition into adulthood.

 What support is available for young carers?